octoberluwa/octoberluwa/README.md

 ## 🌱 About Me

-I'm a developer who loves working across **software, servers, and systems** — turning ideas into reliable, efficient, and elegant solutions.
+I'm a developer who loves working across **software, servers, and systems**.
 I enjoy experimenting with **backend development**, **automation**, and **Linux environments**, with a focus on simplicity and performance.

 ---